About AuraCamera

 Early 20th century

-In Russia, experimentation with components of radiographic devices started what’s known as electrography; which is the underlying basis of aura photography.
-Some scientists, like Jakob von Narkiewicz-Jodko, believed that electricity was crucial to understanding a person’s vital energies.
+In Russia, experimentation with components of radiographic devices started what's known as electrography—a technique for capturing coronal discharge imagery.
+Some scientists, like Jakob von Narkiewicz-Jodko, believed that electricity was crucial to understanding a person's energy fields.
 His photographic process called for an induction coil, which he used to electrically charge a metal plate.
 When an object or body part was placed on photosensitive material atop the charged plate, the coronal discharge produced a glowing silhouette.

 Jakob von Narkiewicz-Jodko (1848-1905); "Effluvia from an Electrified Hand Resting on a Photographic Plate" (1896) Electrograph, Société Astronomique de France, Paris.